manroygood/roy-goodman/content/publication/leapfrog-instability/index.md

 title: "Transition to instability of the leapfrogging vortex quartet"
 authors: ["admin","brandon"]
-date: 2022-11-02T13:30:53-04:00
+date: 2023-02-09T13:30:53-04:00
 doi: "https://doi.org/10.48550/arXiv.2210.16464"

 # Schedule page publish date (NOT publication's date).
-publishDate: 2022-10-29T13:30:53-04:00
+publishDate:

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
 publication: "Transition to instability of the leapfrogging vortex quartet"
 publication_short: ""

-abstract: "The point vortex system is a system of longstanding interest in nonlinear dynamics, describing the motion of a two-dimensional inviscid fluid that is irrotational except at a discrete set of moving point vortices, at which the vorticity diverges.
+abstract: "The point-vortex system is a system of longstanding interest in nonlinear dynamics, describing the motion of a two-dimensional inviscid fluid that is irrotational except at a discrete set of moving point vortices, at which the vorticity diverges.
 The leapfrogging orbit consists of two rotating pairs of like-signed vortices which, taken as a quartet, propagate at constant velocity.
 It is known that if the two pairs are initially widely separated, the motion is stable, while if they are closer together it becomes unstable, with this relation represented by a dimensionless  parameter $\\alpha$ defined in the text.
 We here demonstrate analytically that the transition from stability to instability happens at a critical value $\\alpha = \\phi^{-2}$, where $\\phi$ is the golden ratio.
 This value had been hypothesized based on careful numerics by Tophøj and Aref, and by the present authors using a semi-analytic argument but not previously demonstrated through exact analysis."

 # Summary.
 An optional shortened abstract.
-summary: "We show via analytical perturbatiotn theory that the leapfrogging vortex quartet becomes unstable exactly at the critical ratio $\\alpha= \\phi^{-2}.$"
+summary: "We show via analytical perturbation theory that the leapfrogging vortex quartet becomes unstable exactly at the critical ratio $\\alpha= \\phi^{-2}.$"

 categories: ["published"]
 tags: ["Vortices","Bifurcation"]